December 4, 2024 10 Reasons Your Peace Lily Leaves Are Turning Yellow (With Fixes)

 How to Fix It

-• Feed your plant with a balanced, water-soluble fertilizer once a month during the growing season.
+• Give your plant a balanced fertilizer once a month or so during the growing season.

-• If you suspect a specific deficiency then use a fertilizer tailored to that nutrient.
+• If you think your peace lily is lacking a specific then use a fertilizer for that nutrient.

-• Avoid over-fertilizing as it can cause salt buildup in the soil.
+• Don’t over fertilize though as it can cause a build up of salt in the soil.

 7. Water Quality